 A bunch of tracking and advertising platforms support server-side tracking.
 You can find a list of platforms supporting Google Tag Manager server-side tagging and links to documentation on how to implement it on our blog as well.

 Stape has a range of pricing plans to choose from: free, pro, business, enterprise and custom.
 Our free plan lets you get up to 10,000 requests per month.
-There is also a pricing calculator on our website that lets you figure out which plan is right for your site.

 Is server-side tracking worth trying?
 We believe the answer is absolutely YES if you want to collect data about your website visitors using advanced technology in a privacy-compliant way.